deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 Chinese proverb that goes “The person who says it cannot be done, should not interrupt the person doing it.

 A great founder is one who creates a company and then works hard to make the company survive without them.

+Working IN the business vs working ON the business.
+Working IN means working on day to day tasks like delivery product/service, answering mails/questions, etc Working ON means taking a zoomed out approach and thinking: what systems could we implement to do this more efficiently in future?
+What tasks can be eliminated, automated or outsourced?
+Where should we be focusing more resources in order to achieve our goals faster?

+If your business can't run without you - if you can't safely leave your business for a few weeks - you don't really have a business; you have a job.